Undergraduate Assistance

 Help us help you better

-Important to avoid unnecessary issues
+To avoid unnecessary issues

-List of topics that we cannot help you with in the department
+List of topics that we CANNOT help you with in the department

 - Any financial question relating to your student account or financial block.